preciousBlessed/food-payment-allocation-algorithm/README.md

 # My-food-payment-allocation-algorithm

-An algorithm to determine the amount of money a person must pay for food if he/she will spend 'n' number of days at the hostel per month.
+An algorithm to determine the amount of money a person must pay for food if he/she will spend 'n' number of days away from the hostel per month.

 # How it works